Shamsfathalla/Final-Year-Project/GP Meeting Minutes.md

 * **Deliverable: Proposal & Thesis**
     1. Create your NotebookLM notebook based on the research paper I (Mostafa) will provide as a start.
-    2. Build the sheet for research papers and try to increase their number.
+    2. Build on the sheet for research papers and try to increase their number.
 * **Deliverable: Research Paper**
     1. Same as **Deliverable: Proposal & Thesis**
 * **Deliverable: Software Application**